CharlesCoqueret/ghost-design-system/README.md

 ```

-$ npm install @cc/ghost-design-system
+$ npm install ghost-design-system

 ```

-- Define the set of colors for the client (by copying the file: `~/@cc/ghost-design-system/dist/assets/_colors.scss`)
+- Define the set of colors for the client (by copying the file: `~/ghost-design-system/dist/assets/_colors.scss`)
 - Generate your `index.scss` file

 ```